 Hormones are the body’s chemical messengers.
-They are secreted by several different glands and essential for the main physiological functions of growth, development, reproduction and metabolism.
+They are secreted by several different glands and are essential for the main physiological functions of growth, development, reproduction and metabolism.

 When you have a hormone imbalance (too much or too little secretion of a certain hormone), even small changes may have a serious impact on your body.